peerdavid/social-neural-network/README.md

 For example, to let a network learn how cats and dogs look like we download images that are tagged with 'cat' and images that are tagged with 'dog' from social networks and use those images to train a CNN.
 To check the performance of the network a *well defined* dataset is used in this work.
-With well defined dataset we mean, that we can be sure that all images are correctly labeled, because lots of training samples from social networks contains invalid tags.
+With well defined dataset we mean that we can be sure that all images are correctly labeled, because lots of training samples from social networks contains invalid tags.
 In this work we used the ImageNet dataset to check the performance of the network.

 ### Motivation